kwankiu/archlinux-installer/README.md

 1. If you get stuck while rebooting, unplug the power and power it on manually.

-2. WiFi support is experimental.
-This is only tested on RTL8852BE, other WiFi adapter may not work properly, refer to armbian firmware for supported WiFi adapter.
+2. For WiFi supported hardware, please refer to mainline linux firmware and armbian firmware (for rockchip SBCs) for supported WiFi adapter.

-3. After the inital setup, the device will reboot, and you will need to connect to WiFi again after a reboot.
+3. After the inital setup, the device will reboot, and you may need to connect to WiFi again after a reboot.

 4. After the installation, you will need to connect to WiFi again.